espressif/esp-idf/docs/en/api-guides/startup.rst

 System Initialization
 ---------------------

 The main system initialization function is ``start_cpu0``.
 By default, this function is weak-linked to the function ``start_cpu0_default``.
-This means that it's possible to override this function to add some additional initialization steps.
+This means that it is possible to override this function to add some additional initialization steps.

 The primary system initialization stage includes: